learn-anything/learn-anything/readme.md

 ### Setup EdgeDB

 > **Warning**
-> instructions might break, will be reviewed before first LA public release
+> Instructions might break, will be reviewed before first LA public release

 Install EdgeDB by running `curl ..` command from [EdgeDB](https://www.edgedb.com) website.
 It is used as main server database.